$p$-adic Hodge theory in rigid analytic families: -admissible loci

 \subsection{Overview}

-In this chapter, we fix a family $\mathscr{V}$ of rank-$d$ representations of $\Gal_K$ over an $E$-analytic space $X$, and we study the loci on $X$ where $\mathscr{V}$ is $\B_\ast$-admissible for various period rings $\B_\ast$.
+In this section, we fix a family $\mathscr{V}$ of rank-$d$ representations of $\Gal_K$ over an $E$-analytic space $X$, and we study the loci on $X$ where $\mathscr{V}$ is $\B_\ast$-admissible for various period rings $\B_\ast$.
 We have the following theorem.